 A huge range of people from across the city have endorsed Patty over the years for her work on the Council and on School Committee.
-Here’s what some have said about her work.
+Here’s what some have said about her in prior years:

 “Patty Nolan has always impressed me with her commitment to improving schools in Cambridge, her lively intellect, and her collaborative spirit.
 Her insistence on including the whole community in discussions leads to better policy-making.
 And her willingness to take on tough issues and take action, even when it costs her politically, makes her a true leader.” -Rep. Jon Hecht